LOGARANDES/gazetteer-demo/README.md

 LOGAR
 =======
-An addaptation of Syriaca.org: Gazetteer App [https://github.com/srophe/gazetteer-demo]
+An adaptation of Syriaca.org: Gazetteer App [https://github.com/srophe/gazetteer-demo]

 An eXist-db app for gazetteer data.